Blog

 A stretch limousine is essentially an elongated version of a regular model.
 By this definition, the SUV limo examples just now can be considered stretch limos.
 For this, however, we have the Chrysler 300C limo, which can hold up to ten passengers.

 Seeing the typical limo grow in size begs the question: how long can a limo get before it becomes impractical to drive?
-The Guinness World Record holder for the longest limo remains the American Dream, with a bumper-to-bumper length of 30.54 metres, but it boggles the mind how one drives a limo that’s as long as three H4 Mega Limos.
+The Guinness World Record holder for the longest limo remains the American Dream, with a bumper-to-bumper length of 30.54 metres.

 Chauffeured Car